This program cultivates a diverse pool of highly talented and motivated staff interested in pursuing administrative officer positions.

 January - August 2020

-All workshops are from 9:00 am to 4:00 pm.
-This is a prospective schedule, however date(s) are subject to change.
+All workshops are from 9:00 am to 4:00 pm and will be held on both UC Davis Campus and UC Davis Health locations.
+This is a prospective schedule, however, date(s) are subject to change and/or may be added.

 AOFTF 2020 Cohort Schedule January 14 - Orientation May 28 - Strategic Problem Analysis February 4 - A Day in the Life of a Chief Administrative Officer & Talent Management June 17 - Crucial Conversations, Day 1 February 18 - Envisia CustomView 360 Debrief June 18 - Crucial Conversations, Day 2 March 10 - Writing for and Presenting to Executives, Day 1 June 30 - Budget Analysis Overview March 17 - Writing for and Presenting to Executives, Day 2 July 14 - Presentation Planning March 31 - Personal and Professional Branding & Project Assignments August 11 - Practice Project Presentations April 7 - Team Effectiveness August 18 - Project Presentations April 14 - Development Planning & Leading in a Multicultural Community August 20 - Pulling It All Together May 5 - Strengths Finder & Working Effectively with Faculty August 20 - Program Graduation